Labs64/netlicensing.io/_posts/2020-01-20-most-popular-programming-languages-learn-2020.md

 Being involved in hundreds of discussions concerning NetLicensing integration, we faced vast variety of different infrastructures, sometimes pretty complex: from server-side, Web Applications and SaaS to desktop, VM and cloud environments (such as AWS and Azure) and IoT devices.

-Based this experience in different technology stacks, we compiled the *Top-5 Programming Languages to Learn in 2020 by Labs64 NetLicensing*.
+Based on this experience in different technology stacks, we compiled the *Top-5 Programming Languages to Learn in 2020 by Labs64 NetLicensing*.

 ## &#8470; 5 - PHP